Let’s Get Personal

 Never Mix Business With Pleasure, Right???

 In 2009, my health took an abrupt nosedive after a dentist extracted a silver amalgam dental filling without using the safe IAOMT removal protocol.
-I became chronically ill because those dark fillings contain more than 50% mercury.
-A simple hair test confirmed my suspicion of the poisoning.
-It saddens me that some dentists are still placing this poisonous neurotoxin into the mouths of the uneducated.
-In 2011, I received my second case of acute mercury poisoning when a crown popped off exposing another silver amalgam.
-My immune system could not handle every time I brushed over that tooth.
+I became chronically ill.
+Those dark fillings contain more than 50% mercury.
+A hair test confirmed my heavy metal poisoning.
+It saddens me that our government and dentists still place this neurotoxin into our mouths today.
+In 2011, I received a second acute case of mercury poisoning when a crown popped off exposing another silver amalgam.
+My immune system could not handle every time I brushed over that filling in my tooth.
 If you are not following me, click here for a short Dr. Oz video that explains it all.

 Looking back, falling ill was one of the best things to have ever happened to me.
 If I could go back in time, I would not change a thing because I gained the strength and knowledge to educate on healing.
 I became the person I was meant to be.
 To this day it’s difficult to find anyone who truly understands the simplicity of the body’s self-healing abilities that I now know and teach.
 There was no choice but to learn because nobody could help me.
 Today I freely share my gift of knowledge on most health conditions for anyone who desires to help themselves.
 This is my way of giving back to humanity for a second lease on life.
-This year I will be forming The Human Restoration Foundation to share my knowledge and passion with the world.

 On this journey of healing, my Mother passed away to pancreatic cancer which strengthened, even more, my will and devotion to helping others in need.
 With the knowledge I have gained, if it could have been applied, I do sincerely believe that she would still be with us witnessing my daughter Michaela’s life.
 The remembrance of lying next to her in the hospital bed while she took her final breath will never be forgotten.